MehdiMahmoodi/ENV_with_yml/README.md

 - Save your .yml file in the desirede location:
         -   Do not forget to update the name: in the .yml file
-        -   save the file like: chooseaname.yml (do not forget to put the .yml on the naming part)
+        -   save the file like: chooseaname.yml (do not forget to save it as    .yml    file)

     -